KikidoraFear/Kikiloot/README.md

 clicking SR button and paste csv

 Spreadsheet info can be imported if captain is nice enough to format the spreadsheet similarly to raidres
+work in progress! captain's excel skills are poop

 ## What it not do?!
 - distribute loot